PostHog/posthog.com/contents/blog/the-posthog-array-1-14-0.md

 Many of our deployments generate and set this key by default, so that you will not need to worry about it.
 This is the case with our [Heroku One-Click deployment](/docs/self-host/deploy/heroku), for example.
 However, other methods may not automatically do this (we're working on it!).
 As such, if you run into any issues when updating PostHog, make sure you have a unique `SECRET_KEY` set.

-You can find more information about this on our ['Securing PostHog' page](/docs/self-host/configure/securing-posthog#secret-key) and should always feel welcome to ask any questions on our [community Slack group](/slack).
+You can find more information about this on our ['Securing PostHog' page](/docs/self-host/configure/securing-posthog#secret-key) and should always feel welcome to ask any questions on our [our community page](/posts).

 ## Bug Fixes and Performance Improvements